wordbit/wordbit/content/posts/2021-04-30-spring-loaded.markdown

 I'm enjoying these polished online presentations - hopefully they don't go away completely when traditional in-person events come back.
 I will miss strolling through Apple Park with Tim.

 True to the event name, a plethora of product announcements were crammed into the hour.
-These were a mixed bag, from podcast subscriptions to purple iPhones to a Ted Lasso trailer.
+These were a mixed bag, from credit card improvements, to podcast subscriptions, to purple iPhones, to a Ted Lasso trailer.
 Fairly minor stuff.
 If I were forced to come up with a theme, however, I'd say the common thread - with one exception - was a focus on the average (non-nerdy) consumer.

 <!--more-->